geoHeil/jai-packaging-problem/README.md

 # edit
 Meanwhile I packaged the same parsing functionality for NiFi but I can observe the same problems i.e. that something is null which should not be null.

+https://stackoverflow.com/questions/7051603/jai-vendorname-null sounds somewhat similar, though I could not find missing netries in the manifest.

+thread safety:
+geotools may not be threadsafe in general (http://docs.geotools.org/latest/userguide/library/main/repository.html) but from what I have tested for these specific features it seems to work fine.
+Also, when using a single threaded version of spark I still get the same error.